Aenarion7/Kubernetes/Pod/Pod_Creation/Commands.md

 # Description:

-In real life you will use deployments
+In real life you will use deployments.

 ### Base Resource Yaml format:
 Pod Format documentation: